COBRA continuation coverage

 - As a reminder, Chevron post-65 retiree health benefits require enrollment in Medicare Part A and Part B to enroll, so you'll need to plan ahead at least four months in advance of turning age 65 to start Medicare enrollment.
 Learn more about post-65 retiree health benefits, the enrollment milestones and enrollment instructions on Leaving Chevron.

 - There is no ability to split retiree and dependent coverage.
 In other words, your dependent cannot be enrolled in COBRA coverage while you are enrolled in Chevron retiree health benefits.
+This means you'll need to enroll your dependent in pre-65 or post-65 coverage, as applicable, when you initiate your retiree coverage due to the Turning Age 65 enrollment milestone.

 If a COBRA participant turns age 65 during their COBRA coverage period, COBRA will end, as per U.S. Department of Labor rules.
 If you intend to enroll a pre-65 dependent who will turn age 65 at some point during the COBRA eligibility period (typically 18 months), plan ahead to ensure your dependent continues to have health coverage at age 65.